Key0007/naive-bayes-multi-level/lower-level-classification/README.md

 - Start by creating a new directory to store all training lists.
 - Set your working directory to this newly created directory.
-- Execute create_training_lists.py.
+- Execute `create_training_lists.py`.
 This script will create 4 new directories for each taxa level.
-Each directory will have 5 .txt files (1 for each trial).
+Each directory will have 5 `.txt` files (1 for each trial).
 Each txt file will contain classes that belong in the training set for each trial.